gavin-britto/gavin-britto/README.md

-- My name is Gavin, a.k.a. digital_rakshasa.
+- My name is Gavin, a.k.a. digital_rakshasa
-- I make music, art and design, both in the real and digital worlds.
+- I make music, art and design, both in the real and digital worlds
-- The tools I like to use are: procreate, sketchup, rhino3D, autocad, revit, python, html, css, javacript and many more.
+- The tools I like to use are: procreate, sketchup, rhino3D, autocad, revit, python, html, css, javacript and many more
 - Open to collaborating

 <!---